Point Park University: Campus

 Point Park is situated about half a mile from Point State Park, the university's namesake, in the city's Golden Triangle.
 The school is in the midst of the business district, near both PPG Place (one of the most recognizable buildings in the city's skyline) and the relatively new LEED Platinum Certified headquarters of PNC Financial Services.
 The physical campus is mostly vertical, with buildings scattered among non-school structures.
-Point Park owns the Pittsburgh Playhouse in the Oakland neighborhood, but has replaced it with a new complex in downtown Pittsburgh; demolition of Oakland's Pittsburgh Playhouse was scheduled to start in June 2019.
 Since the campus is not contiguous, the school used the phrase "Pittsburgh is our campus" in its literature.

-Because of its downtown locale, the school is within walking distance of the Cultural District and the city's sports facilities, PNC Park, PPG Paints Arena, and Acrisure Stadium.
-It is also close to Pittsburgh's major nightlife areas on the Southside, in Station Square, and in the Strip District.
-Nearly 1,000 full-time undergraduate students live on campus.
-The majority of Point Park students commute to campus.

-With 15 buildings and other properties that run from the Monongahela River to Forbes Avenue, the university has one of the largest footprints in downtown Pittsburgh.

 Department of Public Safety

 The Campus is covered by the "Point Park University Department of Public Safety", a campus police agency which provides patrol and crime prevention services to the university.
 Point Park University was cited in 2017 as having the highest campus crime rate per student in Pittsburgh.
 The department, and in particular the Police Division, have been recognized for innovation in campus law enforcement, for example having become the first campus police agency in Pennsylvania to issue body-worn cameras to officers, and the creation of an anonymous tip app.

 The executive of the Point Park University Department of Public Safety is the Assistant Vice President of Public Safety and Chief of Police, currently Jeff Besong, and is appointed by Point Park University.
 The department consists of two divisions: The Police Division provides patrol and crime scene interaction, while the Public Safety Division provides dispatch and security monitoring services.
 The Police Division was established in 2011 with five officers, and was initially limited to bike and foot patrol, and became accredited by the Pennsylvania Chiefs of Police Association in March 2013.